sjh/tests_and_experiments/README.md

-# A test github repo for experiments and testings.
+# For experiments and testings.